 We'll show you how to structure a schedule that builds awareness during low-competition windows and converts it during peak season, with a budget allocation that makes sense for your category.

 Sources: Gain Theory advertising profit attribution analysis, 58% delayed effect finding.
-Ehrenberg-Bass Institute, sales decay research following advertising cessation, multi-category analysis.
+Marketing researchers who have studied brand growth across thousands of campaigns, sales decay research following advertising cessation, multi-category analysis.
 Binet and Field, IPA Databank, continuous vs. burst campaign effectiveness comparison.
 Nielsen Audio, seasonal radio inventory and reach patterns.